Fritz Hildebrandt - Grouping

 Bernburg

-Saale, approx. 30 km downstream from Halle.
-The town is dominated by its huge Renaissance castle featuring a museum
+river Saale, approx. 30 km downstream from Halle.
+The town is dominated by its huge Renaissance castle

 A modern view of scenic and historic Bernburg.